Hazard Mitigation Grant

 Pre-Application Procedure

 Preapplication coordination is required.
 An environmental impact statement is required for this listing.
-An environmental impact assessment is not required for this listing.
+This program is eligible for coverage under E.O.
+12372, "Intergovernmental Review of Federal Programs."
+An applicant should consult the office or official designated as the single point of contact in his or her State for more information on the process the State requires to be followed in applying for assistance, if the State has selected the program for review.
+Preapplication coordination is required.
+An environmental impact statement is required for this listing.
 This program is eligible for coverage under E.O.
 12372, "Intergovernmental Review of Federal Programs."
 An applicant should consult the office or official designated as the single point of contact in his or her State for more information on the process the State requires to be followed in applying for assistance, if the State has selected the program for review.
 Rather than require applicants to submit a separate pre-application in order for FEMA and the State to identify the need for assistance, FEMA will employ the administrative and Mitigation plans in this manner.
 When States submit plans for review and indicate their intention to apply for assistance to implement one or more projects described in it, FEMA will use the plan to identify a need for funding assistance, and to discourage applications that are unlikely to be funded.
 An applicant should consult the office or official designated as the single point of contact in his or her State for more information on the process the State requires to be followed in applying for assistance, if the State has selected the program for review.

 Application Procedure

 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
-A Presidential Disaster or Emergency Declaration must be issued, which is then followed by an application for the HMGP through the Governor's Authorized Representative to the Regional Administrator of FEMA.
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
+2 CFR Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
+A major Disaster Presidential Declaration must be issued, which is then followed by an application for the HMGP through the Governor's Authorized Representative to the Regional Administrator of FEMA.
+For applications under HMGP Postfire, a Stafford Act Section 420 Fire Mitigation Assistance Grant (FMAG) declaration must be issued.
+A major disaster Presidential declaration is not required for HMGP Postfire.

 Award Procedure

-Funds are allocated from the President's Disaster Relief Fund for use in a designated emergency or major disaster area.
+Funds are allocated from the President's Disaster Relief Fund for use in an area under a major disaster Presidential declaration.
 The FEMA Regional Administrator approves grants from this allocation on the basis of project applications from eligible applicants.
 Applicants are responsible for distributing funds to sub-applicants.

 Deadlines